Updated for 2021

 28314 Mercedes St., Temecula, CA 92590

 The Temecula Valley Museum offers families a look into Temecula’s past.
 Exhibits include documents, photographs, ranching and farming equipment, cultural artifacts, and more.
-Families can opt to explore on a self-guided tour or participate in a docent-led tour.
-One of their temporary exhibits is Black History in Comics, on display until March 15th.
 One of their permanent exhibits features artifacts and photos related to Erle Stanley Gardner, the famous “Perry Mason” author who lived in Temecula.
 An interactive discovery area allows children to have fun in a “Dress Shop,” “Photographer’s Studio,” “General Store,” and a “Ride-a-Pony Station.”
-The Museum is closed on Mondays.
+The museum is closed on Mondays.
 Admission is a suggested donation of $5 each, or $10 per family.
-In addition, you’ll find a park and picnic area right outside the Museum.
+In addition, you’ll find a park and picnic area right outside the museum.
+(The museum is currently open and operating at 50% capacity.)

 Ronald Reagan Sports Park